 - Double click Android File Transfer.
 You’ll likely be prompted that the app was downloaded from the internet as a quick security check.
 Click Open to continue.

-- Connect your phone to your Mac via a USB cable and Android File Transfer should open automatically.
-If it doesn’t, check your notifications bar and change the USB settings to File transfer/MTP mode.
+- Connect your phone to your Mac via a USB cable, and Android File Transfer should open automatically.
+Check your notifications bar and change the USB settings to File transfer/MTP mode if it doesn’t.

-- In Android File Transfer, find the folder and/or file(s) you want to transfer and drag and drop it to your desktop.
+- In Android File Transfer, find the folder and/or file(s) you want to transfer.
+Drag and drop it to your desktop.
 That’s it!

-Those six steps listed above make Android File Transfer sound nice and easy to use, but anyone who has attempted this ostensibly simple process will know that it usually takes several attempts and many error messages to just get the app to recognize your phone.
-It’s been well overdue a complete overhaul for years, but as it stands there are legacy bugs that keep popping back up.
+Those six steps listed above make Android File Transfer sound nice and easy to use, but anyone who has attempted this ostensibly simple process will know that it usually takes several attempts and many error messages to get the app to recognize your phone.
+It’s been well overdue for a full overhaul for years, but as it stands, there are legacy bugs that keep popping back up.

 It’s also awkward to have to browse through your phone’s files in the app’s custom explorer with no previews and no quick access to your desktop folders.
 This is much easier on a Windows machine where you can use the native file explorer complete with shortcuts and the like.

-If you’re only a casual user then Handshaker is a great option with a simple, user-friendly interface and it’s completely free.
-However, if you’re planning to transfer files to and from your phone on a regular basis you’ll want something a little more comprehensive.
+If you’re only a casual user, then Handshaker is a great option with a simple, user-friendly interface, and it’s completely free.
+However, if you’re planning to regularly transfer files to and from your phone, you’ll want something a little more comprehensive.
 If that’s the case, your best bet is Commander One by Eltima, which has an Android mounting feature inside the $29.99 Pro pack.

-We recently got to try out Commander One for review and it’s without a doubt the simplest and most intuitive tool for shifting files between your Android devices and a Mac computer.
+We got to try Commander One, and it’s, without a doubt, the simplest and most intuitive tool for shifting files between your Android devices and a Mac computer.
 Here are a few reasons why!

-Commander One’s signature feature is its default dual pane layout which gives you immediate access to two folders or drives.
+Commander One’s signature feature is its default dual-panel layout, which gives you immediate access to two folders or drives.
 With the Pro version, one of those panes can be used for mounting your Android devices.
 That means you can drag and drop files between your phone and Mac all in a single window.

-You can actually add further tabs in each pane too, so if you want to fling various files into different folders or another storage device that’s quick and easy too.
+You can actually add further tabs in each panel too.
+If you want to fling various files into different folders, or another storage device, that’s quick and easy too.

-In addition, there are myriad minor bonuses you get within the two panes that blow Android File Transfer out of the water.
-For starters, you can actually preview your files in Commander One so you know which precious photos you want to save to your desktop without checking file names.
-While you unfortunately don’t get mini previews, you can see a quick preview by double clicking and using Quick Look.
+In addition, there are myriad minor bonuses you get within the two panels that blow Android File Transfer out of the water.
+For starters, you can actually preview your files in Commander One.
+You’ll know which precious photos you want to save to your desktop without checking file names.
+While you, unfortunately, don’t get mini previews, you can see a quick preview by double-clicking and using Quick Look.